puyt/glab-enhancer-browser-extension/README.md

 - Use "Threads" in favor of "Comments" by default
 - Draft merge requests are visually dimmed, making them stand out less and helping you focus on ready-to-review items.
 - Render project logos in group overviews
-- Show unresolved threads in the overview
+- Show unresolved threads in the overview & detail
-- Show unresolved threads **created by you** in the overview
+- Show unresolved threads **created by you**
-- Show unresolved threads **created by you** in the detail, with scrollTo buttons
+- Show unresolved threads created by you **with responses**
 - Add hotkey `v` to toggle a changed file as "viewed"
 - Add hotkey `Shift+J` to mark a changed file as "viewed" and go to next page